textileio/papers/di2f/index.md

 ## Decentralized Identifiers

-A decetralized identifier, or DID, is a string identifier of a _subject_, controlled by a _controller_.
+A decentralized identifier, or DID, is a string identifier of a _subject_, controlled by a _controller_.
 A DID might be used to encode a reference to an Ethereum address [@ethrDidResolver] on the Ethereum [@buterin2014next,@wood2014ethereum] Mainnet, identify a resource on a network of IoT (Internet of Things) devices, or even represent a unique "identity" such as a user or organization [@ceramic2021Protocol].
 For DIDs to be useful, they must be "resolvable" without reliance on a centralized network component. [@Fig:did-overview] shows the interactions between DID components.

 ![The basic components of DID architecture.
 Source: [@reed2020decentralized] sec 1.3](./assets/did-overview.png){#fig:did-overview}